Porcupine Ridge

 Porcupine Ridge is a prominent mountain ridge located in the Goat Haunt area of Glacier National Park, in Glacier County of the U.S. state of Montana.
 This mountain is part of the Livingston Range, and is situated 1.5 mile east of the Continental Divide.
 Topographic relief is significant as the summit rises approximately 3,900 ft above Lake Frances in one mile, and nearly 5,000 ft above Waterton Lake in five miles.
 Precipitation runoff from the mountain drains to the Waterton River via Olson and Valentine Creeks.
 This geographical feature's name was officially adopted in 1911 by the United States Board on Geographic Names.

 Climate

 Based on the Köppen climate classification, Porcupine Ridge is located in an alpine subarctic climate zone characterized by long, usually very cold winters, and short, cool to mild summers.
-Temperatures can drop below −10 °F with wind chill factors below −30 °F. This climate supports the remnant of an unnamed glacier on the northeast aspect below the summit.
+Winter temperatures can drop below −10 °F with wind chill factors below −20 °F. This climate supports the remnant of an unnamed glacier on the northeast aspect below the summit.